Xpress Motorsports

 Xpress Motorsports was a NASCAR Craftsman Truck Series team.
 The team won the Truck Series championship in 2002 and 2003 with Mike Bliss and Travis Kvapil, respectively.
-The team was owned by Steve Coulter until 2004, when he sold the team to then team manager Dave Fuge, who owned the team until 2007 when the team was sold to J. B. Scott.
+The team was owned by Steve Coulter until 2004, when he sold the team to its then manager Dave Fuge Sr. Fuge Sr owned the team until 2007 when he sold it to J. B. Scott.
 In late 2009 the team was again sold to Sprint Cup Series driver Kyle Busch.